-Sonja Henrici – Head of Development
+Sonja Henrici – Co-Director

 Sonja is a writer/producer who works across all SDI training and productions, and finds new opportunities for SDI.
 She’s co-director of SDI Productions and Interdoc, and exec-produces Bridging the Gap.
 She’s in development with a number new international projects and producer of Future My Love and I Am Breathing.

 Amy Hardie – Head of Research

 A documentary filmmaker/producer with several international awards, Amy completed the acclaimed documentary The Edge of Dreaming in 2010.
 She is co-founder of SDI and often makes films in collaboration with scientists.
 Her current film is The Singing Hospice.

 Finlay is in charge of the distribution and production of all SDI films.
 He also directs/produces his own award-winning projects (Standing Start, Ma Bar, Cutting Loose) as well as producing some of the Bridging the Gap short documentaries.
 He’s currently developing the “David Millar Project”.

 With years of experience working as production manager in France, Flore joined SDI in 2010 and co-ordinates SDI initiatives, including Interdoc and The Edinburgh Pitch.
 Flore is also involved in the production of Bridging the Gap, producing Night Shift and The Registrars.
 She is now producing her first feature documentary.

 Ben Kempas – Producer of Marketing and Distribution (PMD)